This Post was Co-Written By Cynthia McDonald

 At this point – we would like to do a small HR40 focus.
 There is one thing that we want all thirty six million Native Black Americans to understand.
 The NAARC/N’COBRA Axis regard HR40 and the reparations issue itself to be their personal property.
 We are not being facetious.
 They actually believe this.
 We want everyone to notice how petulant and aggressively defensive they get when contrary views are expressed or precise questions are asked.
 Especially Dr. Ron Daniels of NAARC.
 They have perfected conversational devices like evasion, fake indignation, adding complexities where none are needed, deflection, arguments from authority, and a nearly imperceptible but elegant ability to change the subject.
 And we have no idea what they are doing behind closed congressional doors.

 Questions.
 We can’t prove it.
 But we wonder if The NAARC/N’COBRA Axis is an undermining agent for the Democratic Party. (?)
 Whose purpose is in actuality – to destroy reparations.
 (Nancy Pelosi?).
-OR – if reparations are accomplished, is their intent – that those resources will be converted and redirected to purposes, places and people that they should not be intended for and excluding Native Black Americans from their own reparations?
+OR – if reparations are accomplished, is their intent – that those resources will be converted and redirected to purposes, places and people that they should not be intended for and excluding American Freedmen from their own reparations?
 This being done through questionable constructions like the NAARC proposed “National Reparations Trust Authority.”
-Along with newly created consultancies and “expert” organizations.
+Along with newly created consultancies and “expert” organizations like “FirstRepair” of Evanston.
 You See?

 We can’t definitively say this is true.
 We do not have direct, demonstrable proof of the inside conversations.
-No proof of the content of electronic communications or with whom.
+No proof of the content of electronic communications or with whom those communications are with.
 Or why.
 Sir Hilary Beckles of CARICOM?
 What about him?
 Why is he – a Caribbean, consequential in HERE?
 In THIS reparational space?
-No proof of the inner thoughts of The conveners nor the commissioners of these organizations.
+No proof of the inner thoughts of the conveners nor the commissioners of these organizations.
 But we outside observers cannot help what things “look like” to us.
 Because that’s what they “Look Like.”
 Mentalities, attitudes, and intentions do have a natural, non-proactive, osmotic, and unconscious tendency to “surface” to a degree.

 To be observed and discerned.